-If you’re an avid golfer, you may want to consider a training program for the gym that’s designed specifically for improving your game.
+If you’re an avid golfer, you may want to consider a training program for the Gyms in Hamilton that’s designed specifically for improving your game.

 Your golf swing maybe affected by the tightness in your shoulders and upper thoracic spine – the area between your shoulder blades.
 Throughout our day we do many activities in front of us that causes us to have tight chest muscles, weak back muscles and a rounded shoulder posture.
 Activities such as work on computers, drive, eat or read all have affects on our chest and back muscles.
 This posturing does not allow you to maximize your golf swing.
 By improving your thoracic extension your golf game will improve and you will reduce the risk of injury and strain on your shoulders and low back.